Every day there are many good ideas and research results that are put aside due to inappropriate innovation strategies.

 - Small and Emerging companies (firms with fewer than 50 employees and/or less than €10 million turnover, or companies established after January 1, 2013); and

 - a special Lifetime Achievement Award.

-The application period runs until the 15th of July 2016 and the award ceremony will take place in Milan on the 30th of November.
+The application period runs until July 15th, 2016 and the award ceremony will take place in Milan on November 30th.

 The awards are presented in partnership with the Italian Patent and Trade Mark Office (Ufficio Italiano Brevetti e Marchi).